grongierisc/iris-python-article/Article0.md

 Before anything I will cover an important topic: **How python works**, this will help you understand some issues and limitations you may encounter when working with Python in IRIS.

+All the articles and examples can be found in this git repository: [iris-python-article](https://github.com/grongierisc/iris-python-article)

 # How Python works

 ## Interpreted Language